RedCrewOS/open-qr-standard/profiles/payment-profile.md

          "properties": {
             "type": {
                "type": "string",
                "description": "The type of the instrument to be used for the payment.
 Additional fields such as tokens or identifiers will be included as defined for the specific instrument type.
-The instrument type must be one of the types indicated as being supported in the provider discovery document and in the response to a call to session info"
+The instrument type must be one of the types indicated as being supported in the provider discovery document and in the response to a call to offer info"
             }
          }
       }